SPECIAL STREAMS AND SESSIONS

 Each special stream should contain at least two special sessions.

-For every accepted presentation, at least one registration fee should be paid.
+For every accepted presentation, at least one registration fee must be paid.

-One of the organizers of a special session will be granted
+One of the organizers of each special session will receive

-you would like to participate at before submitting your abstracts.
+you would like to participate in before submitting your abstracts.

 Please consult the ABSTRACT SUBMISSION page for more details.